Scorecards with attached resources

 Why use it?

-• Per-criterion precision — Where supported, each line item can lean on the right doc (for example security vs pricing).
+- Per-criterion precision: where supported, each line item can draw on the right document (for example security vs. pricing).

 Description